prathamamritkar/stratohack/README.md

 A predictive tool that simulates the ripple effect of congestion at a major airport.
 By inputting a congested airport's IATA code (e.g., JFK), the application uses a predictive model to identify which connected airports are most likely to experience subsequent delays.
 The results are visualized on a map with color-coded pins indicating risk levels and polylines showing delay propagation paths.

 ### 3. Rerouting Strategy Simulation
 A simulation dashboard that compares a direct flight path against a realistic, algorithmically determined reroute.
-The tool calculates and visualizes the trade-offs between the original and alternate routes in terms of delay time and cost, displaying both paths on a map for easy comparison.
+The tool calculates and a/visualizes the trade-offs between the original and alternate routes in terms of delay time and cost, displaying both paths on a map for easy comparison.

 ---